Browse our guides and discover our latest research | Feefo

 Closed vs open review platforms

-Open consumer review sites are more likely to attract negative content as anyone can leave a review, which can attract bot content, inauthentic and spam reviews.
-Closed platforms like Feefo’s invite customers to leave a review once they have made a verified purchase, participated in an experience, or used a service, which minimises the risk of fake reviews.
+Closed platforms like Feefo invite customers to leave a review once they have made a confirmed purchase, participated in an experience, or used a service, to minimise the risk of fake reviews.

 Top five tips for brand reputation crisis management